 End-of-life care is a subset of palliative care but is specific to timing within an illness trajectory.
 End-of-life care may be carried out within hospice care.
 Hospice care is an interdisciplinary health care service aimed at supporting patients and their families in the last six months of life.
-A hospice team will work to manage pain and symptoms; assist with the emotional, psychosocial, and spiritual aspects of dying; provide medical supplies; coach the family and friends; and provide bereavement and counseling for surviving family and friends.
-Many studies have shown increased patient, family, friend, and caregiver satisfaction and higher patient quality of life with hospice.
-When compared to decedents not using hospice, significant Medicare cost savings are seen for patients enrolled for as few as one to seven days, with higher savings for longer enrollment periods.
-Being referred to hospice later on in the illness trajectory is associated with greater unmet needs among family members, but is still associated with high quality of care than no hospice referral.
+A hospice team will work to manage pain and symptoms; assist with the emotional, psychosocial, and spiritual aspects of dying; provide medical supplies; coach the family and friends; and provide bereavement and counseling for surviving family and friends.34 Many studies have shown increased patient, family, friend, and caregiver satisfaction and higher patient quality of life with hospice.^{35,36} When compared to decedents not using hospice, significant Medicare cost savings are seen for patients enrolled for as few as one to seven days, with higher savings for longer enrollment periods.37 Being referred to hospice later on in the illness trajectory is associated with greater unmet needs among family members, but is still associated with higher quality of care than no hospice referral.35

 Timing of palliative care initiation, hospice care initiation, and when to stop specific chemotherapy or radiation therapy agents is especially important.
-Early initiation of palliative care can help facilitate appropriate timing of active anti-cancer care and hospice care transition throughout the care process.
-ASCO developed a model, seen in Figure 2, describing ideal integration of palliative care into active anticancer therapy.
-Hospice services such as bereavement counseling can greatly benefit caregivers and family members.
-The National Comprehensive Cancer Care Network has developed a distress thermometer for patients that has been used in multiple palliative care trials, available here: www.nccn.org/patients/resources/life with cancer/pdf/nccn distress thermometer.pdf, to help determine a patient's need for palliative care.
+Early initiation of palliative care can help facilitate appropriate timing of active anti-cancer care and hospice care transition throughout the care process.^{35,38,39} Hospice services such as bereavement counseling can greatly benefit caregivers and family members.
+The National Comprehensive Cancer Care Network has developed a distress thermometer for has palliative available patients that been used in multiple care trials, here: www.nccn.org/patients/resources/life with cancer/pdf/nccn distress thermometer.pdf, help to determine a patient's need for palliative care.